slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
-> *"Pierwsza ofiara wojny jest prawda"  -- Terry Hayes* -->
+> *"Pierwsza ofiara wojny jest prawda"  -- Terry Hayes*
+#q["The supreme art of war is to subdue the enemy without fighting." -- Sun Tzu $  -544  $]
+#q["Peace is not absence of conflict, it is the ability to handle conflict by peaceful means." -- Ronald Reagan $  1911  $]
+-->

 > *"War is what happens when language fails."
 -- Margaret Atwood [1939]*

-Avoiding conflict will not keep peace, will rot it.
+Avoiding conflict doesn’t preserve peace, it rots it.

-Rotten peace builds resentment.
-Small (but relevant) conflicts will grow into big conflicts.
-What could have been very small is now a real problem that may compromise your relationship.
+Rotten peace breeds resentment.
+Small (but relevant) conflicts grow into big ones.
+What could have been minor becomes a real problem that may destroy the relationship.

 > *"War spares not the brave, but the cowardly."
 -- Anacreon [-573]*